Requesting pathology tests

 c.
 The air tube sample carrier is sent to the correct ‘system’ address

-The sample(s) should be secured in the air tube carrier pod and the lid is closed;
+The sample(s) should be secured in the air tube carrier pod and the lid should be closed;

 Instructions for sending samples from an external source